-(b) Enron agrees to indemnify and hold harmless Argus and its affiliates, officers, directors, employees, representatives, agents and successors and assigns from and against any and all claims and losses (including, but not limited to, attorneys' fees, expert witness fees and expenses) arising from or in connection with breach of, or failure to perform, any of its representations, warranties and covenants set forth in this Agreement or in the performance of any of its duties, responsibilities or services under this Agreement.

 Insurance.
-Argus agrees that it will maintain insurance with a carrier reasonably acceptable to Enron and with coverage for commercial general liability and errors and omissions of at least one million dollars per occurrence.
-Argus will name Enron as an additional insured on such insurance and will provide evidence of such insurance to Enron within ten (10) days after the date hereof.
+Kase agrees that it will maintain insurance with a carrier reasonably acceptable to Enron and with coverage for commercial general liability and errors and omissions of at least one million dollars per occurrence.
+Kase will name Enron as an additional insured on such insurance and will provide evidence of such insurance to Enron within ten (10) days after the date hereof.
 Such insurance policy shall not be cancelled or modified without Enron's prior written consent.

 Termination For Breach